choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 {% include toc title="In This Lesson" icon="file-text" %}

-In this tutorial, we will explore the basic syntax (structure) or the `Python` programming language.
+In this tutorial, we will explore the basic syntax (structure) of the `Python` programming language.
 We will introduce assignment operators (`=`), comments (`#`) and functions as used in `Python`.